 Other areas of counselling I deal with

-I am increasingly looking to the growing field of Ecotherapy in my work.
-It incorporates a wide range of practices but for me an important theme is the way they seek to reconnect us to the natural world, reminding us that we are not separate from it.
-This can closely parallel a disconnect many feel between their mind and body.
+I am increasingly interested in the growing field of Ecotherapy and how it seeks to reconnect us to the natural world, reminding us that we are not separate from it.
+This can closely parallel a disconnect many feel between their mind and body, their thought and their emotions.